What is a Subculture?

 This was a subculture popular during the early 1970s following a style of pop music popular then.
 In the style that follows this subculture you can dress in bold bright colors, flashy and outrageous styles including heavy colourful fur coats and glitter tops with platform soled boots.

+Goth subculture, and gothic fashion style is a dark and mysterious style.
 You do not need to look morbid and gloomy or be interested solely in horror movies to be in this fashion.
-But you must wear dark clothes.
-AÂ ‘trad-goth’ followed the styles of the 18th and 19th centuries, including dark veils, gowns, corsets, bustles etc. Learn more about the different types of goth fashion style and its features here.
+But you must wear dark clothes, lace, and silver jewelry..

 Grunge